postullat/facebook-group-scrape-tool/README.md

-# Facebook Group Post Scraper
+# Facebook Group Posts Scraper

 Java tool `(based on Selenide and Web Driver)` that  scrapes facebook group posts periodically and store them into database